 EBR DA's office given $850,000 in funding by Metro Council, DA may still go through with lawsuit

-BATON ROUGE -- The East Baton Rouge Metro Council approved $850,000 for the District Attorney's Office and $500,000 for the public defender's office on Tuesday afternoon.
+BATON ROUGE - The East Baton Rouge Metro Council on Wednesday afternoon approved $850,000 for the District Attorney's Office and $500,000 for the public defender's office.

 East Baton Rouge District Attorney Hillar Moore says that while the money helps, it will not overcome his office's budget deficits.
 He says it may even force him to take legal action.

 "We wanted to be at $22 million, which is our tax proposal, and it's with the budget that we submitted to the Mayor, which obviously was not approved.
-Despite the hard efforts of the Mayor and the City Council and finance department and others that we have to decide very quickly now about filing up the lawsuit for the entire amount of what we believe is reasonable and necessary," Moore said.
+Despite the hard efforts of the Mayor and the City Council and finance department and others, we have to decide very quickly now about filing up the lawsuit for the entire amount of what we believe is reasonable and necessary," Moore said.

 Moore says that a lawsuit against the City-Parish has been prepared for some time, but that before he would take any legal action, he wants to sit down and discuss the matter with Mayor-President Sid Edwards and the EBR Metro Council to hear their plans for additional funding.